KalashSathawane/weight-usage-analyser/readme.md

 # Weight Usage Analyzer
+Pruning and model compression techniques have been extensively studied.
+My goal was to investigate the importance of weights themselves, rather than just neurons or channels, to gain a finer understanding of model efficiency and complexity.

+This curiosity led to this project, an open-source Python library for detailed analysis of weight usage in neural networks (compatible with PyTorch & TensorFlow).

 **WeightUsageAnalyzer** is a Python toolkit for analyzing and visualizing the efficiency of neural network models in PyTorch and TensorFlow.
 It provides tools to quantify the actual usage of weights, estimate computational costs (FLOPs), and identify optimization opportunities, promoting an approach of "computational sobriety."